Finance ministry to kick-start budgetary exercise from October 10 | Business

 ''Financial advisers should ensure that the necessary details required in the appendices I to VII are properly entered.
 Hard copies of the data along with specified formats should be submitted for cross-verification,'' the circular added.

-The Budget Estimates for 2023-24 will be provisionally finalised after completion of pre-budget meetings, it said, adding, RE (Revised Estimate) meetings continue till around mid-November, 2022.
+The Budget Estimates for 2023-24 will be provisionally finalised after the completion of pre-budget meetings, it said, adding, RE (Revised Estimate) meetings will continue till around mid-November, 2022.

 ''All the ministries/departments should submit details of autonomous bodies/ implementing agencies, for which a dedicated corpus fund has been created.
 The reasons for their continuance and requirement of grant-in-aid support, and why the same should not be wound up, should be explained,'' it said.